simon-weber/Autoplaylists-for-Google-Music/README.md

 # Autoplaylists for Google Music™

-This is a Chrome extension that allows for user-defined autoplaylists in Google Music (iTunes calls these "Smart Playlists").
+This is a Chrome extension to add user-defined autoplaylists in Google Music (iTunes calls these "Smart Playlists").

 ![autoplaylist screenshot](https://i.imgur.com/NQlu84kl.png)